 But as I ask you to contemplate uncertainty, I don’t want you to assume that change itself is necessarily a problem.
 We live in hope.
 Sadly though, while the technology itself is neutral, it does have the effect of amplifying whatever it touches.
 This in turn leads to intensification, and regarding the rate of change, is contributing to people feeling pushed beyond what they can tolerate.

 We all know this accelerating rate of change is not going to cease any time soon.
 For many of us, unfortunately, this uncertainty leads to becoming habitually pessimistic.
 I did.
-I noticed this first hand recently.
+Becasue I noticed this first hand recently.
 I was suffering physically and emotionally from anxiety.

 Things were changing in my personal and professional life.
 I noticed how fixated I was about holding onto a particular mindset (I still do at times, but this will change too) and behaviours from the past.
-I had set objectives for my business and I wasn’t achieving them, but external factors and my business had changed.
+I had set objectives for my business.
+And I wasn’t achieving them.
+But external factors and my business had changed.
 I was seeing reality as a boulder on a beach; unchangeable.
 Intimidated by my unwillingness to acknowledge that the boulder of anxiety erodes and changes over time.

 Allowing ourselves to be defined by feelings of pessimism is not an obligation; it is a choice, even when it doesn’t feel that way.